JakubFranek/Kapytal/docs/features.md

 Kapytal supports recurrent transactions, which repeat with a specified time period.
 The user can create these recurrent transactions and have them automatically prepared by Kapytal when the time period has elapsed for convenience.

+Kapytal supports refunds of expense or income transactions, both full and partial.
+These special refund transactions are connected to the transactions they refund and reduce/increase the total amount paid.

 ### Categories

 The user can create custom categories.
 These categories can also have sub-categories.
 For example: category "Food & Drink", sub-categories "Groceries", "Eating out", "Work lunch" etc.